JaceRogers12/JaceRogers12/README.md

 Yada, yada, yada.
 So what?

+Well, to be honest, it's really intense.
+I often feel in over my head.
-Well, to be honest what I'm learning feels revolutionary and I'm amazed at all the things I still have yet to learn.
+What I'm learning feels revolutionary and I'm amazed at all the things I still have yet to learn.
 But the interesting thing is- if I look back, even to just a few months ago, I've come so far and learned so much.
 I'm caught in a fascinating paradox:
 I feel like I know all that I need to know,